Type

 The proven design of the USV offers high efficiency, reliability, safety and speed in various operating environments.
 It is an affordable solution that is easy to launch and recover from any remote location.

-The unmanned operation of the USV minimises the manpower requirements in missions, reducing the fatalities involved when operating in harsh conditions.
+The unmanned operation of the USV minimises manpower requirements for missions, reducing potential fatalities when operating in harsh conditions.

 The MANTAS USVs are controlled by a dedicated ground control station (GCS), using a meshed communications network.
 The GCS controls multiple USVs at a time and can deploy the vessels on multiple missions at a rapid pace.